Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Introduction

 The aperture synthesis techniques in RI probe the sky by acquiring specific Fourier measurements, which results in incomplete coverage of the Fourier domain of the sky's image of interest.
-Adding observational noise to the incomplete Fourier coverage makes the problem of estimating the underlying sky image an ill-posed inverse problem, which we know as RI imaging.
+The incomplete Fourier coverage makes the problem of estimating the underlying sky image, which we know as RI imaging, an ill-posed inverse problem, which is further complexified by the observational noise.
 Having a way to quantify the uncertainty in the image reconstructions becomes essential given the uncertainties involved in the RI imaging problem.
 To make scientifically sound inferences and informed decisions, we need the ability to quantify these uncertainties rigorously.
-This motivates the development of uncertainty quantification (UQ) methods tailored to the complexities of radio interferometric data, where scalability and performance play a central role.
+This motivates the development of uncertainty quantification (UQ) methods tailored to the complexities of radio interferometric data, where scalability, i.e., the computational complexity with respect to the amount of data processed, and performance play a central role.
 We need to ensure that our reconstructions are not only insightful but also trustworthy.

-In a nutshell, we are in the quest for RI imaging methods that can deliver precision with uncertainty quantification and that are highly scalable.
-Existing methods only tackle some of these three requirements.
+In a nutshell, we want to develop RI imaging methods that can deliver precision with uncertainty quantification and that are highly scalable.
+Most existing methods only tackle some of these three requirements.
 The widely used CLEAN algorithm \citep{hogbom1974} built its success on scalability and fast inference.
 CLEAN and its extensions \citep{cornwell2008,offringa2014,offringa2017} have been continuously used in many RI imaging pipelines since its inception.
 Despite offering limited imaging quality and reconstruction artefacts compared to other approaches, CLEAN stands out due to its scalability.
 More recent approaches leverage compressed sensing theory, relying on sparse priors (often in wavelet representations) and convex optimisation techniques \citep{wiaux2009,mcewen2011,carrillo2012,carrillo2014,dabbech2015,dabbech2018,pratley2017}.
 These methods have been shown to improve the reconstruction quality at the expense of increased computational complexity.
 Considerable work has been directed to parallelisation and acceleration efforts for sparsity-based methods \citep{onose2016,pratley2019,pratley2019_2,thouvenin2022_a,thouvenin2022_b}.